LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-variables.rst

 you can reference them after they are created).
 In general, local variables can only be referenced inside the method they were created in or on the same page they were created in while thread variables can be referenced anywhere.
-(This description is not strictly accurate but more of a general guideline for our purposes in this tutorial.
-For more information on variables, see the :ref:`chapter on variables in the Language Guide <variables>`)
+(This description is not strictly accurate, but more of a general guideline for our purposes in this tutorial.
+For more information on variables, see the :ref:`variables` chapter.)

 Using Variable For date->hour